 I used to love being a witch.
 There was nothing more exciting for me than turning boys into cats and transforming newts into potions.
 But recently, I’ve been struggling to get inspired.
 Instead of shopping for a new black hat last week (which I desperately need to do before the Sanderson Sisters Convention), I found myself reading article after article about SEO strategy—for fun!

-Do you ever question your path?
+Do you ever question your career path?
 Do you ever wish you could use a tornado to fake your death-by-house-crushing and go into another field altogether, like, let’s say, digital marketing?